 Go For A Walk

 Nothing is better than a walk with a friend!
-Excercise, fresh air & a chance to chat!
+Exercise, fresh air & a chance to chat!
 The light nights mean you can head out after bedtime if you want. – Erin Ek, Yorkshire Tots To Teens

 Paint Your Nails